-With five suites all named after and decorated in different colours, Chroma Tessera Hotel in Rome Italy, about 5 minutes walk from Termini Station, is a great home base when exploring the city centre.
+With five suites all named after and decorated in different colours, Chroma Tessera Hotel Guest House in Rome Italy, about 5 minutes walk from Termini Station, is a great home base when exploring the city centre.

 We booked through Priceline and knew our reservation was prepaid and guaranteed, but we felt even more secure after we received a confirmation email directly from the hotel itself with information, instructions, and directions.

-There isn’t a large sign outside denoting that it’s a hotel like you would see in North America so you really need to look for the little sign next to the door.
+There isn’t a large sign outside denoting that it’s a hotel like you would see in North America, so you really need to look for the little sign next to the door.

 Ground Floor Entry

 The hotel is on the 3rd floor of the building.
-There are a series of stairs leading up to a charming European elevator that fit two people with luggage, but it was very tight.
+There are a series of stairs leading up to a charming European elevator that fits two people with luggage, but it was very tight.

 (Curious about my luggage?
 I write about it here: One Bag Carry-on Only Challenge – Update)

-Chroma Tessera Hotel Lobby/Hallway
+Chroma Tessera Hotel Guest House Lobby/Hallway

 The building itself is across the street from military offices and because of this location, the area seemed very safe, but in the evening and weekends, the road was relatively devoid of street traffic.